Red Hen Publications

 And she lucked out; she may have been working from a desperate, but faulty premise.
 We know that the Avada Kedavra curse does not have any known magical block or counter-spell.
 Making a sacrifice of her own life would not have been able to block an AK.
 The AK is known to be unblockable.
 Getting in the way of it would certainly not have blocked any attempt of a subsequent AK.

 But if Voldemort was trying to create his final Horcrux from the death of Harry Potter as Albus contended (and as Rowling completely failed to show us), then if magic works in anything like a rational manner, I believed that he would not have tried to use a mere AK to kill Harry.
 An AK in itself does not create a Horcrux.
-Voldemort might have used a specific Horcrux-creation spell instead.
-And that spell is evidently not unblockable.
+Voldemort might well have used a specific documented Horcrux-creation curse instead.
+And that curse is evidently not unblockable.

 So Lily pulled it off.